kennethrmiller/python-data-analysis/README.md

 ### Advertising analysis using a variety of techniques in python including LASSO regression, simple and slightly more complex multivariate regression, descriptive statistics and more.
 All of the data used in the scripts can be found in the datasets folder.
 Most data was provided in graduate courses.
 Exceptions are noted as they arise.

-##### Russian Troll Ads
+#### Russian Troll Ads
-Various analyses on Russian "Troll" Ads, using data from graduate courses as well as data released by Congress and other sources.
+The *Russian Troll Ads* folder contains various analyses on Russian "Troll" Ads, using facebook and instagram data from graduate courses as well as data released by Congress and other sources.
+Topics include sentiment analysis using an API, using keras neural net and more

+#### topic-modeling
+The *topic-modeling* folder contains scripts relating to topic modeling for a brand using a data set of clothing and shoe reviews on Amazon.com

 ##### Accessing Census Data with an API using Python
 This is my first foray into using an API in Python.
 I used the Census Reporter API to gather data and perform basic analyses on it.